New in version 9: Starting with TYPO3 v9 argon2i is the standard hashing mechanism

 If an instance has just been upgraded and if argon2i hash mechanism is not available locally, the default backend will still try to upgrade a given user password to argon2i if the install tool has not been executed once.

-This typically happens if a system has just been upgraded and a backend login has been performed before the install tool has silently executed upgrade wizards.
+This typically happens if a system has just been upgraded and a backend login has been performed before the install tool has executed the silent configuration upgrade.

 Recommended: Fix the server side¶